rosell-dk/webp-convert/README.md

 In addition to converting, the library also has a method for *serving* converted images, and we have instructions here on how to set up a solution for automatically serving webp images to browsers that supports webp.

+**NOTE: This master branch contains code for the upcoming 2.0 release.
+It is not stable at all.**

 ## Installation
 Require the library with *Composer*, like this: